rootadbc/odin-recipe/README.md

-This README.md serves a documentation page for the project "The Odin Recipe" -
+This README.md provides documentation for "The Odin Recipe" project.

-This project is documents Africa's vasetile and popula Soup " Egusi Soup " - which is popular across the Africa continet.
+The project showcases Africa's versatile and widely enjoyed soup, Egusi Soup —a flavorful and celebrated dish found throughout the continent, Jollof rice and Fried plantain ( Nigeria's Dodo).